rossumai/university/docs/extensions/copy-paste-values/configuration-examples.md

 {
   "operations": [
     {
-      "//": "1: Copy the Purchase Order no. only if it doesn't exist on the line item already.", "condition": "len({line_items}) > 0 and {item_po} == ''",
+      "//": "1.1: Copy the Purchase Order no. only if it doesn't exist on the line item already:", "condition": "len({line_items}) > 0 and {item_po} == ''",
       "source_field": "order_id",
       "target_field": "item_po_copy"
     },
     {
-      "//": "2: Copy the Purchase Order no. from the line items.", "condition": "len({line_items}) > 0 and {item_po} != ''",
+      "//": "1.2: Copy the Purchase Order no. from the line items:", "condition": "len({line_items}) > 0 and {item_po} != ''",
       "source_field": "item_po",
       "target_field": "item_po_copy"